Nutrition Intuition: Can you Trust Your Gut to Guide Your Appetite?

 What is Fullness?

-Fullness or satiety is the feeling of no longer desiring to eat.
+Fullness is the feeling of no longer desiring to eat.
 It's the body's way of signalling that it has received enough nourishment and energy.
 Fullness occurs as a response to the nutrients in the food you've consumed and to signals sent to your brain to stop eating.
 It's the opposite of hunger and appetite.

 How Your Gut and Brain Guide your Appetite